How to fit a carpet

 If you're still unsure whether you want to fit your carpet yourself or hire a professional carpet fitter, then you can talk to our team.
 At Carpetright, we have plenty of experts on hand to make every step of the process as smooth as possible.
-Through our carpet fitting service, we can arrange for a Which?
-Trusted Trader approved fitting service for you.
+Through the carpet fitting service offered, we can arrange for an approved fitting service for you.

 - Select fitting when you checkout online or chat to a team member in-store to arrange your fitting.

 - As well as arranging the standard fitting service, we can also arrange for the fitter to uplift and dispose of your existing floor covering.
 For a small fee, the fitter will take up and dispose of your old flooring before they fit your new one.
 That’s one less thing to worry about!